CARBON REMOVAL

 1. WAREHOUSING/SECURITIZATION

 Clean energy projects, such as residential or small business energy efficiency projects, can be small, geographically dispersed, and more expensive to provide capital for.
-Green Banks bridge this gap by underwriting loans directly, pooling these loans together, and warehousing (storing) them until a larger scale is reached.
-Once sufficient scale and legitimacy are achieved, green banks can sell the loans or their associated revenue streams to private investors.
+Warehousing and securitization are financial strategies used to manage and scale portfolios of loans or assets.

 2. CREDIT ENHANCEMENTS